didi-project08/eascalpi/README.md

 ## Usage

-Simply run `eascalpi` and it will pick up all the javascript files in your `src` folder.
+Simply use `eascalpi` and this can be reused in your javascript project.

 ```javascript
 import pkg from '@ddcode_/eascalpi';